xapian/xapian/xapian-core/docs/admin_notes.rst

-And the following optional tables exist only when there is data to store in them (in 1.0.1 and earlier, the position and value tables were always created even if empty; spelling and synonym tables are new in 1.0.2):
+And the following optional tables exist only when there is data to store in them (in 1.0.1 and earlier, the position and value tables were always created even if empty; spelling and synonym tables were new in 1.0.2):

  - A position list table, which holds a list of all the word positions in each document which each term occurs at.